Digicreon/Dispak/README.md

 If you manage multiple projects with Dispak, the contents of all their `etc/xinetd` files will be copied in the `/etc/xinetd.d/dispak` file, hence the markers.

+If the `etc/xinetd` file is removed from the project, the block between the markers is removed from the `/etc/xinetd.d/dispak` file at the next deployment.

+After each modification of this file, Dispak asks xinetd to reload its configuration (`systemctl reload xinetd`).

 If you need to generate the xinetd file dynamically, you can create an `etc/xinetd.gen` file.
 This script will be executed (like other [generator scripts](#34-files-generation)) and its output will be used as the xinetd configuration content.